ICE2302/ICE2302/README.md

 ### My profile are as follows...

 - 🔭 I’m currently working on C++.
-- 🌱 I’m currently learning DB.
+- 🌱 I’m currently learning QT.
-- 👯 I’m looking to guidance on Data Structure.
+- 👯 I’m looking to guidance on linux and job searching.
 - 💬 Ask me about C++.
 - 📫 How to reach me: [My CSDN HomPage](https://blog.csdn.net/m0_52709408?spm=1000.2115.3001.5343)
 - 😄 Pronouns: ICE